FelixFourcolor/noteblock-generator/README.md

 All valid orientations are `+ + +`, `+ + -`, `+ - +`, `+ - -`, `- + +`, `- + -``+ + +`, `+ + -`, `+ - +`, `+ - -`.

 Note: Make sure there is enough space in your specified direction in order to generate.
-The program cannot generate below bedrock, or above the height limit, etc. For example, if you are at y = -64, `--location ~ ~ ~ --orientation + - +` will not work.
+The program cannot generate below bedrock, or above the height limit, etc. For example, if you are at y=-64, `--location ~ ~ ~ --orientation + - +` will not work.

 ### Theme
 Choose a block that can conduct redstones to theme the structure.
 Default is `stone`.